 You can hire a car with a driver for a pretty reasonable cost, and let someone else do the worrying/take the blame, but it can be hair-raising even as a passenger.

 Some foreign governments (like mine) recommend drivers should not travel alone on rural roads even in daylight and that convoy travel is preferable.
-They also warn about poor road conditions and even worse driver behaviour. over 6 years ago
+They also warn about poor road conditions and even worse driver behaviour. almost 7 years ago

 I would not recommend driving in Peru either.
 The good news is though that they have a great public/private transport network, with buses that go everywhere and have extremely comfortable chairs, perfect for the long trips and microbuses for shorter journeys.
 The microbuses are an adventure in themselves and very cheap, but you have to get used to being crammed in.
 In my opinion they are safer then cabs, as long as you beware of pick-pockets like anyway.
 The best bus company they we ended up using almost all the time was Cruz del Sur.
 They were safe, reliable, had the comfortable chairs, and were still reasonably priced.